acgetchell/mundus-atrox/src/journals/thirteenth.md

 5. *Viker* uses healing word, giving me 17 HP, and ice knife on the Fire Giant doing 18 HP damage?
 6. The Giant that I knocked over gets back up, attacks *Benjamin*, and misses.
 7. The other Giants attack and miss.
-8. *Tasbros* casts fireball and it hits 3 hill Giants and 4 Ogres? for 23 damage each.
+8. *Tasbros* casts Fireball and it hits 3 hill Giants and 4 Ogres? for 23 damage each.
 9. I Channel Divinity: Vow of Enmity on the Fire Giant and swings (Gains advantage on attack rolls), doing 31 hp damage over 2 attacks.
-10. *Tysnera* casts fireball, doing 27 damage on some enemies.
+10. *Tysnera* casts Fireball, doing 27 damage on some enemies.
 11. *Calmul* misses on hit shots.
 12. The battering rams are still wailing on the door and it’s starting to bend.
 The archers shoot at *Tysnera* and do 19 damage.
 13. *Wulrif* shoots the Fire Giant twice, doing 24 damage, and knocks it down.